-a fan who shuns organized fandom; a fan who advocates for anarchy
+a fan who shuns organized fandom; a fan who advocates for individual or small-group activities

 I enjoyed reading it, but I didn’t agree at all.
 Guess I’m no Fanarchist at heart.
 To me, a soapbox makes a poor typewriter stand.

 During the 1950s Dave was active in the Fanarchist crowd—those largely New York fans who avoided both fannish and mundane politics on the grounds that fanning should be fun.